AdguardTeam/KnowledgeBaseMail/docs/aliases/getting-started.md

 ## Multiple aliases

-You can use multiple aliases at once — 10 in the free version and 1,000 in the full version.
+You can use multiple aliases (currently 10) at once.
 This is useful when, for example, you need a special alias for newsletters, for a short-term project, for shopping, and so on.